count-doku/fit-battery-data/README.md

 # use_fmin.py
-Contains an example of using scipy.optimize.fmin fitting a 2nd degree equivalen circuit model to an artificial created relaxation curve.
+Contains an example of using scipy.optimize.fmin fitting a 2nd degree equivalen circuit model to an artificial created voltage curve.
 ## Requirements
 numpy 1.22.4</br>
 matplotlib 3.5.2</br>